brett-treweek/Simple-Weather-App/README.md

 - Custom icons thanks to manifestinteractive.
 Check them out here https://github.com/manifestinteractive/weather-underground-icons

--Openweathermap is the API used for meteorological data. https://openweathermap.org/
+- Openweathermap is the API used for meteorological data. https://openweathermap.org/